 July 3, 2014 – Congratulations to the winners of the 2014 Student Presentation Award!
 These awards are given for an excellent poster presentation or talk at each Annual Meeting.
 For more information about these awards and links to the abstracts of all the winning presentations please visit the Student Presentation Awards page.

 Latest SSA Journals

-August 6, 2014 – The August 2014 issue of the Bulletin of the Seismological Society of America (BSSA vol. 104, no. 4) is now available online.
+January 29, 2015 – The complete February 2015 issue of the Bulletin of the Seismological Society of America (BSSA vol. 105, no. 1) is now available to SSA members and institutional subscribers online at GeoScienceWorld and BSSA Online.
 Click to view the table of contents for the issue.
 SSA members should click here to access full text or PDFs of all articles from the issue (log in with your SSA username and password required).
-A press release, highlighting the article “Moment Tensor Inversion of Seismic Events Associated with the Sinkhole at Napoleonville Salt Dome, Louisiana” by Avinash Nayak and Douglas S. Dreger, is also available.

 On the Cover…